I’m 5’2″, and I certainly have struggled a lot with boots because my legs are shorter.

 Plus, are they the warmest in the winter?

-Because they extend well over your knee, you don’t have to worry about it hits a awkward spot on your knees.
+Because they extend well over your knee, you don’t have to worry about it hitting an awkward spot on your knees.

 If you are short, this is the most flattering style for you.
-Pointed toe shoes seem to be just one inch difference at the toes, but they makes a whole world of difference and make your legs look so much longer.
+Pointed-toe shoes seem to be just a one-inch difference at the toes, but they make a whole world of difference and make your legs look so much longer.

 These babes always work for us petite girls, since you don’t have to worry about shaft height or calf circumferences.